 In all of the common law provinces and territories in Canada, once a statement of claim (or application or petition) is filed and served, the case can be brought before the court for determination if the case qualifies as a class action.
-Procedurally, this requires that the party proposing to certify the action as a class proceeding must serve and file a motion with supporting affidavit evidence and a statement of law and fact in support of the motion for certification.
+Procedurally, this requires the party proposing to certify the action as a class proceeding to serve and file a motion with supporting affidavit evidence, and a statement of law and fact in support of the motion for certification.

-For class proceedings the main stages of the litigation (aside from any appeals) will generally consist of the following procedures in the common law provinces:
+For class proceedings, the main stages of the litigation (aside from any appeals) will generally consist of the following procedures in the common law provinces:

-- · commencement of the litigation through the issuance of a statement of claim; - pre-certification motions with leave of the court, which may include: carriage motions (which firm will have carriage of the action for the plaintiffs); motions for leave to bring secondary market statutory claims under certain provincial Securities Acts; pleadings motions, summary judgment motions (prior to or at the same time as certification); and jurisdiction motions; - · file a responsive pleading either voluntarily or by order of the Court; - exchange of certification motion materials and argument of the certification motion; - · giving of notice of certification and running of the opt-out period; - documentary and oral discovery; - · trial of the common issues; and - trial of any individual issues on individual causation and damages.
+- commencement of the litigation through the issuance of a statement of claim; - pre-certification motions, which may include carriage motions (which firm will have carriage of the action for the plaintiffs); motions for leave to bring secondary market statutory claims under certain provincial Securities Acts; pleadings motions, summary judgment motions (prior to or at the same time as certification); and jurisdiction motions; - filing of a responsive pleading either voluntarily or by order of the Court; - exchange of certification motion materials and argument of the certification motion; - giving of notice of certification and running of the opt-out period; - documentary and oral discovery; - trial of the common issues; - trial of any individual issues on individual causation and damages; and - post award/settlement reporting.

-Essentially, the motion for certification will set out the proposed class definition and the common issues together with other applicable requests including the appointment of a class representative or representatives and the approval of a notice plan for the certification.
-The pleadings must disclose a cause of action; the pleading will be struck only if it is plain and obvious that it discloses no reasonable cause of action and cannot succeed.
-While this is not a high threshold, some novel claims will have no prospect of success: see, for example, Koubi v.
-Mazda Canada, 2012 BCCA 310.
+Essentially, the motion for certification will set out the proposed class definition and the proposed common issues together with other applicable requests, including the appointment of a class representative or representatives and the approval of a notice plan for the certification.
+The pleadings must disclose a cause of action; the causes of action will not be certified only if it is plain and obvious that they disclose no reasonable cause of action and are doomed to fail.
+While this is not a high threshold, some novel claims will have no prospect of success and should not be certified.
+See, for example, Koubi v.
+Mazda Canada, 2012 BCCA 310, and Atlantic Lottery Corp.
+Inc. v.
+Babstock, 2020 SCC 19.